As Abraham was growing up, one day his dad asked him to fill in for him at his Idol Shop.

 When Isaac grew old and became blind, and he asked Esau to find him a deer of the field, and prepare some savory Venison.
 While Esau was hunting, Jacob, listening to his mothers advice deceived his blind father by dressing Jacob up in sheepskin and having him misrepresent himself as Esau, so to receive his fathers blessing.

 Remember in (Genesis 25:29-34) Esau had previously sold his birthright to Jacob for "bread and stew of lentils".

-Jacob wanted to kill Isaac for taking his blessing, and it took 20 years for them to reconcile.
+Esau wanted to kill Jacob for taking his blessing, and it took 20 years for them to reconcile.
 Jacob went to Mesopotamia to take a wife of his Mothers brothers house.
 Finally Jacob and Esau reconciled when they buried Isaac in Hebron at the age of 180.